atul1104/TA-AC-BACKEND-session-based-authentication-TNaaag/block-BNaadp/index.md

-writeCode
+writeCode.

 - create a middleware and set a cookie of your name and send it to browser.
 - check cookie in your browser
-- access cookies set on browser
+- access cookies set on browser.